SoftwareAG/cumulocity-examples/integration-test/cucumbers/README.md

-- Prerequisite to run integration tests -
+# Prerequisite to run integration tests #
-1. Put cucumber.properties file to ${user.home}/.snmp/ directory and adjust the properties if necessary
+1. Copy src/test/resources/cucumber.properties file to ${user.home}/.snmp/ directory and adjust the properties if necessary
-2. Put snmp-gateway executable to the mentioned directory in cucumber.property file or adjust accordingly
+2. Put snmp-gateway executable to the mentioned directory for 'gateway.jar.location' in cucumber.property file or adjust accordingly

-- Run integration tests -
+# Run integration tests #
 To run all:
 $ mvn clean install -P integration-tests
 To run with tags: